yijinfang11/yijinfang11.github.io/_pages/cnm.md

     * Readings - 5%
       * Fiction - 5%

-Sadly, I don't interact with the physical world, nor do I watch TV or read any physical book
+_Sadly, I don't interact with the physical world, nor do I watch TV or read any physical book_

+My listing theme is oriented around device type -> medium type -> content/purpose.
+For devices, I only interact with either personal computing devices that carry desktop operating systems such as macbook and windows PC, or personal mobile devices such as iPad and cell phones.
+Then I categorize these interactions into readings, music, video, etc. as they have different websites/app I interact with. at last, I separate them further with my purpose/motivation.
+Where I sometimes do readings to get research literatures, whereas ocasssionally I watch videos just for fun.